skyl4rk/MicrogreenBox/README.md

 Tray thermistor (nominal 10k ohms) to 3.3V and analog pin 0 with 10k pulldown resistor from pin 0 to ground.

 Display:
+Pin 13 is used to flash the thermistor sensor readout in morse code.

 Relays and Devices: